lwsporcello/lacework-detection-efficacy/README.md

 Enter Selection(s):
 ```

 **NOTE**: You only need the bash script above to execute the detection testing simulations.
-All the other files in this repo are the source code for binaries used in the simuations.
+All the other files in this repo are the source code for binaries used in the simulations.
 Binaries are already compiled and being hosted on the C2 server, and will be downloaded as part of the simulation execution by the bash script.

-### lw-detetection-efficacy.sh
+### lw-detection-efficacy.sh
 This script will:
   1. Download the lw-stage-1 first stage binary
   2. Change permissions to stage 1 binary so it can be executed